epfl-ada/ada-2021-project-rmrf_data/README.md

 To conduct occupational analysis, we filter out representative speakers from Revised Quotebank with more than 3 quotations (75% percentile of all speakers) and manually correct and label their occupation information.
 This dataset is used in occupational analysis of both LDA topic modeling and sentiment analysis.

+- Speaker Attributes
+This dataset is used to extract out speaker's personal information provided based on Wikidata entities.

 - Bitcoin Price

-Bitcoin history price record is helpful with our analysis between the price and people’s general attitude.
-We select the history record from 2015-1-1 to 2020-4-30 from https://coinmarketcap.com/currencies/bitcoin/historical-data/ and drop the records that have zero quotation on that day because they are meaningless to our analysis of the relationship between bitcoin price and the number of quotations.
+We select the Bitcoin history price record from 2015-1-1 to 2020-4-30 from https://coinmarketcap.com/currencies/bitcoin/historical-data/ and drop records that have zero quotation on specific days in Revised Quotebank because they are meaningless to our analysis of the relationship between bitcoin price and the number of quotations.

 ## Methodology ##
 For both LDA Topic Modeling and sentiment analysis, we carry out general analysis (regardless of time) and separated analysis (within time periods).
 Separated  analysis accords the following separation: